Takao Omori: Pro Wrestling Noah and other promotions (2000–2004)

-For an undisclosed reason, Omori called for an early ending to his singles bout with Shinya Hashimoto in the middle of their singles match at Noah's Great Voyage 2000 event, which was the company's most important event up to that point.
-Because of this, Omori was immediately in Misawa's doghouse, and after the NO FEAR team broke up (so Takayama could pursue mixed martial arts matches) Omori was sent abroad to Harley Race's World League Wrestling promotion in the American Midwest, where he won the company's heavyweight title.
+Omori would begin his career in Pro Wrestling NOAH largely competing in Tag Team and Six Man Tag Team matches alongside fellow NO FEAR stablemates Yoshihiro Takayama and Satoru Asako.
+However he would still compete in singles matches, often winning.
+However, for an undisclosed reason, Omori called for an early ending to his singles bout with Shinya Hashimoto in the middle of their singles match at Noah's Great Voyage 2000 event, which was the company's most important event up to that point.
+Because of this, Omori was immediately in Misawa's doghouse for a time.
+However, after this he and Takayama would defeat Mitsuharu Misawa and Yoshinari Ogawa to capture the GHC Tag Team Championships at Pro Wrestling NOAH's Navigation In Raging Ocean tour in 2001.
+They would hold the titles for 70 days before losing them to Takeshi Rikio and Takeshi Morishima.
+The members of NO FEAR would still continue to have success in NOAH, winning a majority of their Tag Team and Six Man Tag matches as a stable.
+In 2002 the NO FEAR team broke up following a betrayal from Omori over Takayama as well as Asako's premature retirement due to a career ending neck injury.
+Omori was then sent abroad to Harley Race's World League Wrestling promotion in the American Midwest, where he won the company's heavyweight title.
 During his excursion, Misawa continued to deny that Omori had been sent abroad by Noah, and Omori was not welcomed back to Noah when he returned from the excursion.
 As a result, Omori joined Fighting World of Japan Pro Wrestling, where he feuded with Riki Choshu, Genichiro Tenryu and Kensuke Sasaki.